-Dartmouth Ears is a volunteer program at Dartmouth-Hitchcock Medical Center (DHMC) in Lebanon, NH and Veterans Affairs Medical Center (VAMC) in White River Junction, VT.
-The program pairs Dartmouth medical students with Dartmouth College undergraduates of the Nathan Smith Society to engage in patient visitation on the Medical Specialties floor (i.e. inpatient medicine) at DHMC and the mental health unit at VAMC.
+Dartmouth Ears is a volunteer program at Dartmouth-Hitchcock Medical Center (DHMC) in Lebanon, NH.
+The program pairs Geisel medical students with Dartmouth College undergraduates of the Nathan Smith Society to engage in patient visitation on inpatient floors including: Neurology, Oncology, In-patient Surgery, and Birthing Pavillion/Nursery at DHMC.
 Volunteers provide company for patients who need to be at the hospital for one reason or another and who, sadly, often do not have anyone to see them.
 Some of these patients come from very far away and/or have no immediate family in the area.
 We seek to help these patients by hearing their stories, offering encouragement, and just being there.

-Volunteering for fall-winter runs from September (after a mandatory certification and orientation) through May.
+Volunteering runs from October (after a mandatory certification and orientation) through May.
 The certification is arranged by the DHMC Volunteer Services Office and includes a formal application to the DHMC, a criminal background check, obtaining a DHMC ID badge, immunization verification and attendance at orientation events.
-To ensure that volunteers have an impact on the wards and have some sort of continuity, we require a 2-term commitment during which you put in at least one hour per week.
+To ensure that volunteers have an impact on the wards and have some sort of continuity, we require a 2-term commitment during which volunteers agree to visit at least twice per month (2-4 hours).
 You are free to volunteer any day of the week at whatever time best suits you and your partner(s) coordinated with the DHMC and the program leaders.

-Please consider signing up if you have time in your schedule.
+Please consider applying if you have time in your schedule.
+Use this link.
 The patients love it, the nurses love it, and you get to learn about the people who live in your community while polishing your communication skills with patients.
 It's a win-win situation for everyone involved!
-When signing up, due to different orientation and volunteer requirements for each hospital, you must choose whether you want to volunteer at DHMC or VAMC.

 If you are interested in receiving more information or applying for this program, please email any one of our leaders: